Have questions about extended time on the SAT and ACT? Here are answers to the frequently asked questions we receive.

 If the answer to any of these is “yes,” then you might consider testing.
 If you do, you will want your child to be evaluated by a psychologist that 1) Specializes in testing, and 2) Has extensive experience navigating the accommodation process for the SAT and ACT.
 The latter is important because there is, understandably, more skepticism toward students seeking to secure accommodations in sophomore or junior year of high school, so you’ll want a professional who has specifically helped many sophomore and junior students through the process.

 Once the testing is done and if the findings support the need for extended time, then families take that psychological evaluation to a student’s school.
 If the school approves a student for extended time in-school, then a student can apply for extended time on the SAT and ACT (if a school does not approve a student for accommodations, then it’s highly unlikely that either the SAT or ACT will do so).

 How long do I need to have accommodations at school before I can apply for accommodations on the SAT or ACT?

-Technically there are no absolute cut-offs.
+There are no absolute cut-offs.
 A general rule-of-thumb for the SAT is to wait at least 4 months after getting accommodations in school before applying for accommodations on the SAT.
 However, I would ignore that.
-In our experience, 100% of our students have been approved for extended time on the SAT immediately after they were granted extended time in school.
-So, from experience, we see no reason to wait to apply for extended time for the SAT.
+One-hundred percent of our students granted extended time by their schools were then, without waiting the four months before applying, granted extended time on the SAT.
+So we see no reason to wait to apply for extended time for the SAT.

 How long does it take to get approved for SAT and ACT accommodations?

-If a family realizes the student likely has a previously undiagnosed disability and decides to pursue testing, then the process and timeline are roughly as follows:
+If a family realizes that a student likely has a previously undiagnosed disability and decides to pursue testing, then the process and timeline are roughly as follows:

 - Schedule an appointment with a testing psychologist: the best testing psychologists could have a 1 to 3 month wait for testing appointments.